siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/50-2025-02-18-understanding-closures-in-kotlin-programming-language.md

 Closures are a fundamental concept in Kotlin that enable functions to retain access to variables outside their immediate scope.
 By leveraging closures, developers can write more expressive and efficient code, particularly in functional programming and higher-order functions.

-In this blog post, we explored:
+In this article, we explored:

 - What closures are and how they work in Kotlin.
 - How to use lambda expressions and anonymous functions to create closures.